List of American Girl characters: Felicity Merriman

-Felicity Merriman is the fourth historical character.
+Felicity Merriman (born April 21, 1765) is the fourth historical character.
 Felicity is an auburn haired, horse-loving girl living in 1770s Williamsburg, Virginia, who is caught between Patriot and Loyalist family and friends at the onset of the American Revolution.
 Themes in her core books include loyalty and staying true to one's ideals.

 Felicity is depicted as spunky, brave, and free-spirited, and is often fed up with the customs that young women are expected to observe at the time, much to her mother's disappointment.
 She can be a little brash, impatient and foolish sometimes, and sets her heart on things often.
 She is also quite outspoken, but will stand up to bullies, as she did with Jiggy Nye.
 Felicity also is not afraid to tease Annabelle Cole, her best friend Elizabeth's older sister, coming up with the name "Bananabelle".
 She eventually learns to be more ladylike throughout the series; however, she is still quite active.

 Felicity was originally first released in 1991.
 Many items from Felicity's collection were retired in the early 2000s, but when Felicity's core books were dramatized for Felicity: An American Girl Adventure on November 29, 2005, new products were introduced in her collection.
 On August 27, 2010, American Girl announced on its website that the Felicity and Elizabeth collection would be archived.
 On March 28, 2011, Felicity, Elizabeth and their respective collections were officially archived.
 In February 2017, Felicity was re-introduced as part of BeForever, but then archived again in December 2019.

 Elizabeth Cole

-Elizabeth Cole is Felicity's best friend, despite her Loyalist family leanings during the American Revolution.
+Elizabeth Cole (born November 5, 1765) is Felicity's best friend, despite her Loyalist family leanings during the American Revolution.
 In spite of being quiet and shy, she is known to poke fun at her older sister Annabelle with Felicity – this stems from being teased at by Annabelle, who gave her younger sister the nickname "Bitsy".
 Elizabeth is also shown to be somewhat wealthier, as evidenced by having a larger home, a larger garden, and fancier clothing.

 The Elizabeth doll was introduced in August 2005 as the second Best Friend doll with a book written by author Valerie Tripp, and the character was prominently featured in Felicity: An American Girl Adventure.
 In the original Felicity book illustrations, Elizabeth had brown hair and eyes but the character's appearance was revised to have blue eyes and blonde hair with the release of the Felicity DVD and Elizabeth doll.
 Later editions of the Felicity books were re-illustrated to reflect these changes and edit Elizabeth's physical description.
 On August 27, 2010, American Girl announced that Elizabeth and her collection would be archived with Felicity, which took place in March 2011.